Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Introduction

 Collocated density based compressible numerical methods face two substantial problems in the low Mach number regime: efficiency and accuracy.
-The efficiency problem is easily understood by considering the wavespeeds of the Euler equations: as $M=u/a\to0$, the condition number $(u+a)/u\to1/M$, and the convective wavespeed $u$ evolve very slowly relative to the acoustic wavespeed $a$.
+The efficiency problem is easily understood by considering the wavespeeds of the Euler equations: as $M=u/a\to0$, the condition number $(u+a)/u\to1/M$, and the convective wavespeed $u$ evolves very slowly relative to the acoustic wavespeed $a$.
 If the step size of an iterative scheme (for time-accurate evolution or for steady-state convergence) is chosen according to the acoustic wavespeed, then a large number of steps are required to resolve the convective features.
-The common solutions to this problem are semi-implicit methods which remove the CfL limit on the acoustic waves \cite{wall_semi-implicit_2002}, or preconditioners which modify the acoustic wavespeeds to be the same order of magnitude as the convective wavespeeds, improving the condition number and restoring efficiency \cite{turkel_preconditioning_1999}.
-The design and analysis of low Mach number preconditioning matrices is a substantial research topic in itself, but is not the focus of the current work - although the impact of the artificial diffusion on efficiency will be discussed.
+The common solutions to this problem are semi-implicit methods which remove the acoustic CFL limit \cite{wall_semi-implicit_2002}, or low Mach preconditioners which improve the condition number and restore efficiency \cite{turkel_preconditioning_1994,turkel_preconditioning_1999}.
+The design and analysis of low Mach number preconditioning is a substantial research topic in itself, but is not the focus of the current work - although the impact of the artificial diffusion on efficiency will be discussed.
 See Turkel 1999 \cite{turkel_preconditioning_1999} for a review of low Mach number preconditioning.

 The accuracy problem is less easily demonstrated, and is the main focus of this paper.
 Using asymptotic analysis, three limits for the Euler equations can be found at low Mach number.
 The limit most often of interest is the convective single-scale limit, where only convective features exist, and solutions approach the incompressible limit as $M\to0$ \cite{klainerman_compressible_1982}.
 At the acoustic single-scale limit, only acoustic features exist, and the solutions approach those of the wave equations for linear acoustics.
 Finally, a single-space-scale multiple-time-scale (or multiple-space-scale single-time-scale) analysis produces a mixed convective-acoustic limit with convective features on a slow timescale (short space-scale) co-existing with acoustic features on a fast timescale (long space-scale) \cite{muller_low_1999}.
-The accuracy problem describes the inability of some schemes to produce solutions which match those of the desired limit (usually the convective limit).\\
+The accuracy problem describes the inability of some schemes to produce solutions which match those of the desired limit (usually the convective limit).